peterfishergcp/GlobalPublicSector/State+Local/COVID-19 Vaccination/vaccine_distro/README.md

 9. Create reports and dashboards with your vaccine_distro LookML

-Once you have your GCP Account, navigate to Google Cloud Storage and create a storage bucket that will hold our CSV data files
+Once you have your GCP Account, navigate to Google Cloud Storage and create a storage bucket that will hold our CSV data files.
+CSV files can be downloaded here:[CSV Data Files](https://github.com/peterfishergcp/GlobalPublicSector/tree/main/State%2BLocal/COVID-19%20Vaccination/vaccine_distro/csv%20datafiles)